Breweries and distilleries can be infamous for their “snake pits,” the areas of the facility where transfer hoses can become a tangled mess.

 A valve bank is a true design solution that can efficiently replace a flow panel.
 This square or rectangular matrix can control the flow of a variety of liquids in a more compact and organized manner.
 Its smaller footprint conserves precious real estate in your cellar while reducing trip hazards.

 When it comes to blending flavors and spirits, an automated valve bank can also reduce the risk of recipe error.
 Recipes can be programmed into the system so that only appropriate proportions and allowable actions can occur.
-Plus, automation ensures the right valve is opened at the right time compared to manually timing the release of a certain product.
+Plus, automation ensures the correct valve is opened at the right time compared to manually timing the release of certain product.

 Managing the cost of an automated valve bank

 Cost is a major factor here, because a valve matrix is much more expensive than a flow panel or adding a hose connection.
 The ultimate question is: How much are you willing to risk?
-Human error or a costly spill is always a big deal, but it can be a life-or-death scenario in a facility that produces combustible alcohol.
+Human error or a costly spill is always a big deal, but it can be a life-threatening scenario in a facility that produces combustible alcohol.

 The right partner can assess your facility and processing to determine the most cost-effective solution.
 Also, keep in mind your entire facility doesn’t have to be comprised of valve matrices.
 There is typically an easily identifiable, high-risk area in the processing line where you can switch to a valve bank while still keeping manual valves or flow panels in other portions of the plant.
 This is a compromise that doesn’t require as much of an upfront investment while still capitalizing on low-hanging-fruit opportunities to fix a recurring problem area.